nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 To apply CSP effectively, it's important to implement the rules via HTTP headers.
 This ensures the policy is enforced before any content is rendered.
 If you don't have access to server configurations, CSP can also be [applied using a meta tag](https://content-security-policy.com/examples/meta/).

+Be wary of using directives like `unsafe-inline` or `unsafe-eval`, as they can weaken your policy and expose your site to attacks.
+For more guidance on configuring CSP, refer to the [CSP specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

 While CSP is a powerful tool, it can sometimes block legitimate functionality, especially when using third-party services like analytics or payment gateways.
 To avoid this, start by applying CSP in `report-only` mode.
 This lets you monitor violations without affecting functionality, giving you time to fine-tune your policies before full enforcement.

-Be wary of using directives like `unsafe-inline` or `unsafe-eval`, as they can weaken your policy and expose your site to attacks.
-For more guidance on configuring CSP, refer to the [CSP specification](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).
+For developers who want to experiment with security headers, my [csp-docker](https://github.com/nizos/csp-docker) project offers an easy-to-use NGINX environment for doing just that.

 ### Common Threats and How CSP Helps